-New last winter, this is the restaurant and building that replaced the stalwart Perdrix Blanche.
+This is the restaurant and building that replaced the stalwart Perdrix Blanche.
 Sadly no oysters to be found in the new Fondue Factory but instead you have a fun new take on the classic fondue.
 It is a must for 1 night of your stay.
 With high ceilings, modern decor, central bar and the Ski Museum as you enter, you are sure to enjoy an evening out in there.
 Tel: 04 79 08 04 37.

-It depends what you call 'reasonable' but we have put this newish restaurant in this category as I would classify it as mid range but it is a little more expensive than all other entries.
+It depends what you call 'reasonable' but we have put this restaurant in this category as I would classify it as mid range but it is a little more expensive than all other entries.
 Trendy decor, a bar with live music and the restaurant at the back.
 It has developed a solid reputation with locals and visitors so worth a visit.
 Book as it gets chokka block.
 2 sittings either 7.30 pm or 9pm.
 Tel: 04 79 06 18 19.

 This is slightly different from the norm as it specialises in Alsaciennes food so the influence is German = a range of sausages & sauerkraut.
 In addition they serve a selection of seafood and a ‘carte brasserie’ including staples like steak and chips, cottage pie or risotto.
 Situated under the Hotel Kandahar in the centre of town, this is a very popular place with locals and visitors.
 A booking is a must.
 Tel: +33 479 06 48 49.
 If you arrive late in town this is your best bet for a meal.
 They are one of the few restaurants open very late.

 Popular with the locals, this is a very French bar/café with simple décor and friendly staff.
 Lots of people who visit Val year after year include this in their list of favourite places to eat or drink.
 Open all day for lunch or dinner, this is a very reasonably priced place to eat and soak up the French atmosphere.